baymac/baymac.github.io/_posts/2019-06-09-gsoc-coding-period-the-second-week.md

 categories: jenkins gsoc jcasc gitlab
 ---

-This week contains summary of work done during the second week of GSoC Coding period from 3 - 8 June.
-There weren't any new releases.
+This post contains summary of work done during the second week of GSoC Coding period from 3rd - 8th June.
 Most of the work was around fixing some important bugs and implementing JCasC support for our plugin.
+No new releases were published.

 Monday and Tuesday were ineffective days due to my personal reasons.
-Work started from Wednesday onwards,
+Work started Wednesday onwards.

 ### Fixed Issues: